CausewayDigital/Minecraft-EE-MakeCode/tutorials/rsf/lawnmower.md

 ```

 ## Run
-Now run the code and watch Tim cut the grass.
+Now run the code and watch Rhys cut the grass.

 ```ghost
 lawnmower.start();